iReshoo/addon-station-list/README.md

 ### How to upload my resouces?

-* To upload an ItemsAdder addon, plugin that uses IA API, configurations, resource packs, namespaces.. you have to create a pull request here
+* To upload an ItemsAdder addon, plugin that uses IA API, configurations, resource packs, namespaces.. you have to create a `Pull Request` or `Issue` here

 * We recommend that you use https://smms.app/ Place images or other globally accessible image hosting websites, or even your private object storage!
 (Chinese users cannot access github raw)